braedynl/CSE231-020-SS20/Project 03/README.md

     <img src="../assets/images/project_info_testcases2.png"></img>
 </div>

-There is a space, (highlighted in red), but how did it get there?
+There apperas to be an extra space highlighted in red.
 Let's take a look at the line of code that's outputting this:

 ```python
 print("Meters: ", round(meters, 3))
 ```

-You'll notice we have a space directly after the colon, which is what we want, but where is the extra space coming from?
+You'll notice we have a space directly after the colon, which is what we want, right?
+Where is that extra space coming from?
 Well, when you comma-separate values in the `print()` function, Python will insert a space in-between those two values.
 Example:

 ```python
 print(1, 2, 3)